 This is my very first monthly blogging report, and because my blog isn’t about blogging, I went back and forth for two weeks about whether I should even write this post.
 What changed my mind is my honest desire to help other people!
-Some of the tips I learned before I launched and immediately afterwards, literally caused my blog traffic to skyrocket in a way I hadn’t imagined!
+Some of the tips I learned before I launched and immediately afterward, literally caused my blog traffic to skyrocket in a way I hadn’t imagined!

 This post actually includes the steps I took to be successful, I truly want this to be something that genuinely helps you with your own blog!

-A big part of my blog is about frugal living, how we’ve lived on one income for many years and personal finance.
+A big part of my blog is about frugal living, how we’ve lived on one income for many years, and personal finance.
 Blogging is definitely a way to earn money from home and that’s the other reason I’ve decided to write this post.
-Mom’s reading my posts on how to earn money at home, might be interested in blogging themselves!
+Mom’s reading my posts on how to earn money at home might be interested in blogging themselves!

 Whether you’re feeling frustrated as a new blogger or looking to get started, here are the highlights of EXACTLY what helped me.
 I’m still learning myself, I’ve made tons of mistakes and am trying to be as efficient as possible so I can accomplish as much as possible with my blogging time.